vrsperanza/CPY/README.md

 		...
 	//Iterates i from a up to b-1, 1 at a time

+	rof i a
+		...
+	//Iterates i from a down to a, 1 at a time

+	rof i a b
+		...
+	//Iterates i from a down to b, 1 at a time

 	for i a b c
 		...
 	//Iterates i from a up to b-1, c at a time